Ruraam/debup-termux/README.md

 **⚠️ Disclaimer:**
 *Hacked this together at 2 AM as an experimental Termux port.
 It kind of works, but expect rough edges.
-If you're a determinedTermux hacker, PRs are very welcome!*
+If you're a determined Termux hacker, PRs are very welcome!*

 # debup-termux 📱⚡